-Component Description (1) esc key Displays system information when pressed in combination with the fn key.
+Component Description (1) esc key Displays system information when pressed in combination with the ${\sf fn}$ key.
 (2) fn key Executes specific functions when pressed in combination with another key.
 (3) Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
+NOTE: Pressing the Windows key again closes the Start menu.
 (4) Action keys Execute frequently used system functions as defined by the icon symbols on f1 through f12 function keys.
-See Action keys on page 11 .
+See Action keys on page 12.
+(5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
+When num lock is pressed, the keypad can be used like an external numeric keypad.
+NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.